hlilab/hifiasm-meta/README.md

 hifiasm_meta -t32 -o asm reads.fq.gz 2>asm.log
 hifiasm_meta -t32 --force-rs -o asm reads.fq.gz 2>asm.log  # if the dataset has high redundancy
 ```
+A test dataset and the assembled results are available at [zenodo](https://zenodo.org/record/5908204).
+This is downsampled from SRR13128014 (zymoBIOMICS D6331 mock community), containing (only the) 5 E.coli strains.
+Hifiasm-meta r57 takes roughly 5 minutes and a peak memory of 18GB.

 ## About this fork